matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 * `m.unknown_event` The bridge is not able to handle events of this type.

+* `m.bridge_unavailable` The homeserver couldn't reach the bridge.

+* `m.no_permission` The bridge wanted to react to an event, but didn't have the permission to do so.

 Nothing prevents multiple bridge error events to relate to the same event.
 This should be pretty common as a room can be bridged to more than one network at a time.